newatoms/guides/using-social-media-as-communcation-tool/readme.md

 # Social media guide

-Social media is an extremely amplified version of word of mouth communication.
+Social media is an extremely amplified version of  [word of mouth](https://github.com/newatoms/guides/tree/ready/understand-conten-marketing/readme.md#word-of-mouth) communication.
 It has the potential reach of traditional broadcasting and the context of word of mouth.

 ## The fundamentals of social media

-Here you will find some key concepts will help you to successfully use social media for communication purposes.
+Here you will find some key concepts about social media that will help you to successfully use social media for communication purposes.

 * What someone tells you influences the way you perceive them and vice versa.
 * The sender always lends connotation (emotional association) to the message and the message always lends connotation to the sender.